 - Interstella 5555: The 5tory of the 5ecret 5tar 5ystem: The mooks sent by the Earl de Darkwood to kidnap the band are wearing gas masks.
 Justified, however, as they do use sleeping gas weapons to put down the opposition and capture their quarry alive and unharmed.
 It also hides for some time the ironic fact that they are humans kidnapping aliens.

-- In Hoodwinked Too: Hood Vs. Evil, the resident Gas Mask Mooks are none other than Three Little Pigs reimagined as bazooka-toting mercenaries.
+- In Hoodwinked Too: Hood vs. Evil, the resident Gas Mask Mooks are none other than Three Little Pigs reimagined as bazooka-toting mercenaries.

 Film — Live-Action

 - The first Resident Evil movie begins with a squadron of faceless goons abseiling in the windows via different camera angles.
+Resident Evil: Retribution has Umbrella mooks in the Gas Mask, Longcoat version.

 - In Iron Sky the Nazis are seen wearing gas masks as they load up into their flying saucers.